Leryk1981/mova-4.0.0/docs/mova_4.1.0_global_and_verbs.md

 ---

+## Applicability to MOVA 4.1.1

+This is the reviewed 4.1.0 text for MOVA 4.1.1.
+Core global/verb concepts are unchanged; 4.1.1 clarifies security/text/layers/operator-frame.
+See `MOVA_4.1.1_RELEASE_NOTES.md` and related docs for the clarifications.

-## 2. Global catalogs stabilised in MOVA 4.1.0
+## 2. Global catalogs stabilised in MOVA 4.1.1

-MOVA 4.1.0 stabilises a set of core `global.*` catalogs that are part of the constitutional red core.
+MOVA 4.1.1 stabilises a set of core `global.*` catalogs that are part of the constitutional red core.

 ### 2.1.
 Security catalog